Follow our top 12 tips to protect yourself from any potential harm or difficulties you may face as a woman driver.

 1. The golden rule – never run out of fuel

-No driver wants to be stranded on their own at the roadside waiting to be rescued, so make sure you keep your petrol tank topped up to avoid running out.
+No driver wants to be stuck on their own at the roadside, so make sure you keep your petrol tank topped up to avoid running out.

 2. Keep your car serviced and in good running order

-Breakdown cover is a great investment that will give you peace of mind and security, even if you don’t use it.
+Breakdown cover will give you peace of mind and security, even if you don’t use it.
 Sign up to a trusted breakdown service like the AA or RAC; they both use their own branded vehicles and will always give priority to women driving alone.

 5. Get your keys ready